 This book is aimed primarily at clinicians, but might also prove useful for parents, other professionals and dysphoric young people.
-It provide a psychoanalytic framework for understanding, assessing, and treating gender dysphoria.
-It offers professionals a way of trying to think with, and offer understanding to their clients.
+It provide a psychoanalytic framework for understanding, assessing, and treating gender dysphoria, offering professionals a way of trying to think with and offer understanding to their clients.
 Clinical examples are given to illustrate these processes and promote the understanding of children, adolescents, and young people experiencing gender dysphoria.
 As well as clinical exploration and understanding, the book includes an overview of the current political, social, and clinical environments which have all impacted on the clinical care of trans-identifying individuals.

 Robin Moira White and Nicola Newbegin: A Practical Guide to Transgender Law

 “I’ve had a sneak preview of a couple of chapters of this.
 It’s not beach reading, but it is a straightforward guide to what causes so much angst on Twitter: what the law does and doesn’t say about the rights of trans people.
 I’m looking forward to getting the whole book.” – Kate from South Uist.